 Prokaryotic cell division:

-- A bacterial generation time is also know as its doubling time.
+- Bacterial generation time is also known as its doubling time.

 - Doubling time is the time it takes a bacterium to do one binary fission starting from having just divided.